lugen4ro/prgen/README.md

+> [!CAUTION]
+> This tool is still under development.
+It is not in a usable state yet.

 A CLI tool for generating GitHub PR titles & bodies with LLMs.

 Setup your own templates & give custom directions to customize the generated PRs.